CiscoBlockChain/EthExperiments/Mist.md

-1.first of all we run this block of instructions:
+##1. first of all we run this block of instructions:

  `$ curl https://install.meteor.com/ | sh`